 - the interventricular pressure gradient

-- Qp / Qs to determine the shunt flow (Qp = sum of the mean flows in the left and right pulmonary artery; Qs = mean flow in the descending aorta) (Herold 2019)
+- Qp / Qs to determine shunt flow (Qp = sum of mean flows in left and right pulmonary artery; Qs = mean flow in descending aorta) (Herold 2019).

-If the patient is difficult to sound or if diagnostic questions remain after the (transesophageal) echocardiography, a cardiac MRI should be performed.
-This will provide you with specific information:
+If the patient is difficult to scan or if diagnostic questions remain after performing (transesophageal) echocardiography, a cardio- MRI should be performed.
+This will provide specific information:

-- on the function of the heart, especially the ventricles (Herold 2019)
+- the function of the heart, especially the ventricles (Herold 2019).

-With the right heart catheter, more detailed statements can be made about the:
+During right heart catheterization, more detailed information can be obtained on:

-Cardiac catheter diagnostics or angiography can provide more detailed information on the:
+Cardiac catheterization diagnostics or angiography can provide more detailed information on: